Texas A&M University at Galveston

 U.S. Maritime Service Corps of Cadets

 Texas A&M University at Galveston houses the Texas A&M Maritime Academy, one of six state maritime academies in the U.S., preparing graduates for licensing as officers in the American Merchant Marine.
 This program provides an opportunity for students to learn how to operate and maintain an ocean-going vessel.
-In addition to classroom and field training during the regular school year, students will sail aboard a training vessel during three summer cruises to gain practical experience in seamanship, navigation and operations.
+In addition to classroom and field training during the regular school year, students will sail aboard a training vessel or appropriate commercial placement during three sea terms to gain practical experience in seamanship, navigation and operations.
 At the conclusion of the program, cadets test to become licensed as officers in the U.S. Merchant Marine and may seek employment in the field of marine transportation as a licensed Third Mate or Third Assistant Engineer.
 Please see the tab title Texas A&M Maritime Academy.